enriched-h/Quivial/README.md

-Dad Jokes App
+Quivial App
-This Django web application displays a list of dad jokes and allows users to authenticate and view jokes.
+This Django web application displays a list of dad jokes and allows users to authenticate and view dad jokes.

 Requirements
 To run this application, you'll need: